How Long Do I Have to File a Lawsuit After a Car Accident IN New Mexico?

 How Long do I have to sue?

 A car accident in New Mexico will fall under a “personal injury” or a “property damage” claim.
-New Mexico law states that a lawsuit for an injury should be filed within three years; however, a lawsuit for personal property damage should be filed within four years.
+New Mexico law gives accident victim three years to file suit; however, a lawsuit for personal property damage should be filed within four years.
 Deadlines exist because there can be a lot of crucial information that can get lost or become unclear after a certain period of time, such as whether an injury was really caused by the accident.
 People’s memories about a car accident can also become less certain over time, which makes the court’s job to find out the truth and make a fair decision very difficult.

 Preparation and organization of all relevant documentation for your claim will put yourself in the best position to receive maximum compensation.
 Contacting a Zinda Law firm car accident lawyer to be your guide through the preparation stage can help you understand what you need to do in your specific case to make it most successful.
 Many people have received sound advice from Zinda Law Group about compensations for New Mexico accident claims similar to yours.